Data Science Portfolio

 Data Science Courses Completed

 Welcome to my data science portfolio!
-I’m Zachary Raup, a dedicated and curious data scientist with a strong foundation in physics and a passion for uncovering insights through data.
-I graduated Summa Cum Laude from Kutztown University with a bachelor’s degree in Physics, where I specialized in data analysis and modeling—particularly in the fields of exoplanets and binary star systems.
-My research experience sharpened my analytical thinking and deepened my ability to work with complex, real-world datasets.
+I’m Zachary Raup, a data scientist with a strong foundation in physics and a passion for uncovering insights from complex datasets.
+I graduated Summa Cum Laude from Kutztown University with a B.S. in Physics, where I focused on data modeling in astrophysical systems—particularly exoplanets and binary stars.
+This research experience trained me to approach problems analytically, work with real-world uncertainty, and extract meaning from noisy data.

 Accurate weekly sales predictions are essential for retail businesses to manage inventory, forecast demand, and optimize profitability.
 This project explores the use of machine learning techniques to predict weekly sales for Walmart stores based on historical data spanning 2010 to 2012.
 Various regression models, including Random Forest, Boosted Trees, and Ridge Regression, were applied and compared to identify the most reliable approach for capturing complex data relationships and improving predictive accuracy.